 What you’ll need

-- spirali pasta (or any type of pasta)
+- spirali pasta (or any type of pasta) for the sauce!

 - butternut squash